Los Angeles, CA USA

 He continues, "I’m a songwriter, not an engineer, and whatever gets me there the quickest is what I’m going to use.
 That’s why I like this microphone - it’s a no-brainer!"

-"After trying so many different microphones for my live guitar rig with Billy Idol, i thought, why not try my sE Voodoo?
+"After trying so many different microphones for my live guitar rig with Billy Idol, I thought, why not try my sE VR1?
 This is a mic that i use all the time in my studio.
 Well, it has worked like a charm in the live situation as well.
-I have a three cabinet system, so now I don’t leave home with my sE collection."
+I have a three cabinet system, so now I don’t leave home without my sE collection."

 Stevens first came to the public’s attention with his guitar playing and songwriting on Billy Idol’s breakthrough hits of the early 1980s, which included “White Wedding,” “Hot in the City,” Rebel Yell” and “Eyes Without a Face.”
 He later played on “Dirty Diana,” on Michael Jackson’s “Bad” album, also appearing in the music video; recorded several solo albums; played and co-wrote songs on the debut solo album by Vince Neil of Mötley Crüe, “Exposed;” and recorded two albums with super-group Bozzio Levin Stevens, alongside drummer Terry Bozzio and bass player Tony Levin.